Logo - Business Development Bank of Canada - BDC

 • procedures for recording financial information

 A review engagement may be suitable for mid-sized and more complex businesses.
-This type of statement may also be required by lenders, investors, other partners or someone interested in buying the company.
+This type of statement may also be required by financial institutions before lending or investing or by someone interested in buying the business.

 Audited financial statements provide the highest level of assurance of the validity of the information.
-The accountant may:
+They were previously known as verified financial statements.
+As part of these engagements, CPAs can:

 • verify accuracy of numbers